sayeed1999/doctor-appointment-api-golang-hexagonal-architecture/README.md

 ## Project architecture explained:-

 - **go.mod** & **go.sum** file are responsible for all the dependencies of the project
-- The project runs when you run **go run main.go** from the root directory
 - Program execution starts from main.go
 - First, the configuration files are initialized from ./config dir
 - Second, a channel for sending mails gets created and a new goroutine is fired that keeps listening for mail sending tasks